 The new Blue Dot Children and Family Support Hub located close to the Moria refugee camp.
 Blue Dot hubs are an initiative of the UN High Commission on Refugees and the European Commission which aim to provide recreation, social and medical support and advice for mothers with babies and small children or unaccompanied refugee children.
 (Read more about Blue Dot here.)

-Our program mission is to promote volunteerism, self-growth, and cross-cultural understanding among Greek-American high school and college students and their parents while supporting vulnerable children in Greece.
+Our program mission is to promote volunteerism, self-growth, and cross-cultural understanding among Greek-American high school students and their parents/guardians while supporting vulnerable children in Greece.
 Our specific goals are to:

 - Offer Greek-American high school students an opportunity to serve those in need in Greece.